ghga-de/ghga-metadata-schema/docs/schema_markdown/Biospecimen.md

 ### Own

  * [Biospecimen➞name](Biospecimen_name.md)  <sub>0..1</sub>
-     * Description: The name for an entity.
+     * Description: A descriptive name of the Biospecimen (e.g. GHGAB_caudate_nucleus_biospecimen).
+Please do not enter any personally identifiable data!
      * Range: [String](types/String.md)
  * [Biospecimen➞type](Biospecimen_type.md)  <sub>0..1</sub>
      * Description: The type of Biospecimen.
      * Range: [String](types/String.md)
  * [Biospecimen➞description](Biospecimen_description.md)  <sub>0..1</sub>
-     * Description: Description of an entity.
+     * Description: A concise description about the Biospecimen source, the collection method, and the protocol which was followed to process the Biospecimen.
      * Range: [String](types/String.md)
  * [Biospecimen➞age_at_sampling](Biospecimen_age_at_sampling.md)  <sub>1..1</sub>
      * Description: Age of an individual.